dougbutner/web-4/README.md

 When we create information systems in **harmonic resonance** with natural systems, our society will be able to advance more rapidly than ever before, as we will be able to **"fit in" with the larger systems of information processing** around us (the Earth, Sun, and Galactic core).

-By matching the wavelength of the galaxy, inuve
+By matching the wavelength of the galaxy, universe, and our own

 ## Defining Web 4
 Web 4 introduces **four modular components** for **provably democratic systems** built on top of web 3's open-source decentralized networks.